PTSD & Trauma Therapy in NYC

 Changes in Thinking or Mood

 A traumatic event will often affect the way we think about things.
 It can also affect our mood.
 These symptoms can be subtle but their effects can be profound.
 For example, following a traumatic event, some people begin to see themselves as doomed, tarnished, or incapable.
-For others, anger following a traumatic event can become very easy to trigger and hard to control.
+They may feel detached from others, feel emotionally numb, or struggle to feel positive emotions.

 Without treatment, changes like this can wreak havoc on one’s mood and self-esteem, sometimes for years to come.